Ferralium/Railproject/Code/heuristics/README.md

 # Heuristics

 The algorithms 'Dijkstra', 'Simulated Annealing' and 'Heuristics' can be combined with the following start and move functions, of which some include a heuristic.
-This program is also able to utilize the following heuristics:
+This program is also able to utilize the following combinations:

 **Start heuristics:**